 Unfortunately, perhaps these results are less surprising when viewed through the lens of the incentive structures in science.
 The contingencies that govern scientific research generally stop at the publication of a given article.
 Publications typically function as reinforcers.
 Curating data and code to make it openly available, or even genuinely sharable upon request, has few reinforcers: it is more work for little reward.
-Nonetheless, there are now many resources which practical guidance to researchers on how to share data more easily (Gilmore et al., 2018; Meyer, 2018).
+Nonetheless, there are now many resources which provide practical guidance to researchers on how to share data more easily (Gilmore et al., 2018; Meyer, 2018).
 Research elsewhere has considered other specific elements of the research process that make data sharing easier, such as the content of consent forms in light of the EU’s GDPR data legislation (Hallinan et al., 2023), how-to guides on using data sharing platforms such as the Open Science Framework (Soderberg, 2018), and tools to easily create data codebooks that allow others to interpret and use shared data (Horstmann et al., 2020).

 Equally, there are currently few punishers for failing to adhere to Data Availability Statements.
 As employers, institutions have more scope to enforce Research Data Management policies among their employees as a matter of research integrity.
 Having spoken to them about the unfulfilled data requests described here, many institutions’ Research Data Management and Research Integrity offices seem to have a growing interest in defining and enforcing such policies.
 However, as yet, journals have asserted relatively fewer demands on authors.
 Some journals go further than requiring Data Availability Statements and actually require data and code to be shared as a condition of publication.
 A small number of journals even check the computational reproducibility of results prior to publication (e.g., Meta-Psychology).
 No journal as yet has established any punishment mechanisms for breaches of data sharing agreements, such as a policy of rejecting future submissions to the journal if they receive and verify a report of a refusal to abide by the data sharing agreement in a previous publication.
 These policies and others would all likely be extremely effective in increasing data sharing, however, they also require yet more investment from already under-resourced journal staff, most of whom are volunteers.
 No solution to these problems is trivial, but in my opinion, the current state of affairs is untenable.
 As stated in previous similar articles, I conclude that “statements of data availability upon (reasonable) request are inefficient and should not be allowed by journals” (Tedersoo et al., 2021).
 The presence of Data Availability Statements that are not adhered to or enforced in any way risks giving rise to what is referred to as ‘Open Washing’: the appearance of transparency without adequate follow-through (Villum, 2014).

-One previous study examined the efficacy of changes in journal policy to require open at the time of publication.
 Hardwicke et al. (2018) studied the impact of a change in policy at the journal Cognition from encouraging data sharing to mandating open data sharing at the time of publication on the actual rate of data sharing.
 In one sense, results were encouraging: sharing of open data alongside the publication rose from 22% (of 104 articles) to 62% (of 136 articles).
 In another sense, it is somewhat dismaying that even a journal requirement to make data available prior to publication – a policy that is in principle enforceable by the journal, which could withhold publication until the requirement is met – did not produce universal data sharing.